googlecodelabs/migrate-python2-appengine/README.md

 Memcache | [12 &rArr;] 13 | Moving off App Engine `memcache` makes your apps more portable, so the **Module 13** Cloud Memorystore (for Redis) migration is _recommended_ for those using `memcache`.
 Those unfamiliar with `memcache` should do **Module 12** first to add its usage to the sample app.
 Cloud Functions | 11 | Cloud Functions does not support Python 2, so after the Module 1 migration, you need to upgrade your app to Python 3 before attempting this migration, recommended if you have a very small App Engine app, or it has only one function/feature.
 Cloud Run | 4 or 5 | **Module 4** covers migrating to Cloud Run with Docker.
 Those unfamiliar with containers or do not wish to create/maintain a `Dockerfile` should do **Module 5**.
 Those doing **Module 4** will get additional information about Cloud Run in **Module 5** not covered in **Module 4**.
+Blobstore | [15 &rArr;] 16 | Moving off App Engine `blobstore` makes your apps more portable, so the **Module 16** Cloud Storage migration is _recommended_ for those using `blobstore`.
+Those unfamiliar with `blobstore` should do **Module 15** first to add its usage to the sample app. general migration | [6 &rArr;] 10 [&rArr; 14] | This series is more generic and not targeting a specific feature migration, but rather if you need to migrate your App Engine apps from one running project to another.
+It starts with **Module 6** if you need to migrate your code, say from Datastore to Firestore. **Module 10** is if you need to migrate your data from one project to another, and finally, **Module 14** is after you're done migrating your app, your data, or both, and need to migrate a running service on one GCP project to another.

 ## Migration modules